Samael1254/scop/README.md

 After loading the model, you can move it around, and display its triangles, texture or normals.

+You can also take a screeshot of the image currently displayed.

 Some example models, materials and textures are provided in the resources directory.
 The textures must be specified inside the material to be loaded.

 It relies on the [LLA](https://github.com/Samael1254/LLA) linear algebrea library for mathematical operations.